Design Data Interface by Configuring Inport and Outport Blocks

 At the top level of a model, Inport and Outport blocks represent the input and output signals of the model.
 To customize the data interface in the generated code, configure these blocks.
 Early in the design process, when a model can contain unconnected Inport and Outport blocks, use this technique to specify the interface before developing the internal algorithm.

 When you apply storage classes to Inport and Outport blocks, each block appears in the generated code as a field of a global structure or as a separate global variable that the generated algorithm references directly.
 If you have Embedded Coder, you can use function prototype control instead of storage classes to pass data into and out of the model

 step function as formal parameters.
-For more information, see Configure C Code Generation for Model Entry-Point Functions.
+For more information, see Configure Generated C Function Interface for Model Entry-Point Functions.